Leom3/checkmymogHubProject/README.md

 ### Running

-Once you have everything installed, you have access to a Docker environment with 2 commands :
+Once you have everything installed, you have access to a Docker environment with 2 programs :
-* loadUrls
+* load_urls
-* getDatas
+* get_datas

+You'll need to launch the Docker in order to use those programs.
+To do so :

+GIF DOCKER

-### LoadUrls
+### Load_urls

-loadUrls is a Python program that will load all wowhead urls from a certain category into a .txt files.
+load_urls is a Python program that will load all wowhead urls from a certain category into a .txt file.
 Those files will be the ones that the getData program will use to create the database.
+They will be stocked in wowItemDB/links folder.

-loadUrls can take multiple arguments given multiple categorys :
+load_urls can take multiple arguments given multiple categorys :

 |Category|Argument Available|
 |---|---|